A unitary coupled-channel three-body amplitude with pions and kaons: Introduction

 Another analysis step requires the analytic continuation of the amplitude to the resonance poles to determine their position and residues, corresponding to masses and branching ratios.
 For three-body states, this can be achieved, for example, by contour deformation~\cite{Doring:2009yv, Suzuki:2009nj, Sadasivan:2021emk, Dawid:2023jrj,Dawid:2023kxu}.
 Mesonic resonance poles in three-body amplitudes were only extracted recently~\cite{Sadasivan:2021emk, Mai:2021nul,Nakamura:2023obk}, while the extraction of exited baryon resonance poles including three-body channels has been carried out by various groups since a long time~\cite{Doring:2009yv, Suzuki:2009nj}.
 For the present amplitude, one can directly follow Ref.~\cite{Sadasivan:2021emk} which should be consulted for specific details.

 This paper is organized as follows.
 In Sec.~\ref{sec:introsimple} the kinematics and general ideas for the construction of the three-body amplitude are introduced.
 In Secs.~\ref{sec:channels} and \ref{sec:transitions} the selection of coupled channels is discussed and formalized with respect to their isospin and $G$-parity structure.
 The isobar-spectator interaction is matched to experimental input from coupled-channel two-body scattering in Sec.~\ref{sec:props}.
-The transformation from the plane-wave, helicity formulation to the basis with definite total angular momentum $J$, spins $S$, and orbital angular momentum (JLS basis) is described in Sec.~\ref{sec:jls}.
+The transformation from the plane-wave, helicity formulation to the basis with definite total angular momentum $J$, spin $S$, and orbital angular momentum (JLS basis) is described in Sec.~\ref{sec:jls}.
 The remainder of Sec.~\ref{sec:formalism} contains a technical discussion on how to solve the JLS-projected integral equations for the scattering matrix, with numerical results shown in Sec.~\ref{sec:results}.
+Sec.~\ref{sec: conclusion} concludes the paper and briefly discusses future applications and extensions of the model to semileptonic $\tau$ decays and related reactions, comparison to traditional isobar model and the study of triangle singularities.
+In appendix.~\ref{sec:lagrangians}, the calculation of isospin coefficients in Sec.~\ref{sec:transitions} is compared to a Lagrangian formalism for double checking.